jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (a) when an employer or a PAYE intermediary for an employer makes a payment to an employee that is included in the earnings of the person as an employee of the employer, the employer or person must, at the time of making that payment, make a deduction in accordance with this section from that amount on account of the levy payable:
   (b) when a private domestic worker receives earnings that are earned in that person's capacity as a private domestic worker, the private domestic worker must, at the time of receiving that payment, make a deduction in accordance with this section from that amount on account of the levy payable.
 (2) Schedule 4 applies to any deduction under subsection (1), and applies to private domestic workers with any necessary modifications.
-(3) In this section, PAYE intermediary means a PAYE intermediary as defined in section OB 1 of the Income Tax Act 2004.
+(3) In this section, PAYE intermediary means a PAYE intermediary as defined in section YA 1 of the Income Tax Act 2007.

 ### 222 Payment of Earners' Account levy and Earners' Account Residual levy by self-employed persons
 (1) A self-employed person must pay the levies payable under section 219 by the date specified for payment, whether in an invoice or other appropriate document given to the self-employed person by the Corporation or an agent of the Corporation.